 328. Sometimes I work from a coffee shop.
 Or from outside a coffee shop.
 Or somewhere outside.

 329. I love watching the next generation of Mazumans come into their own, especially those who demonstrate leadership skills.
 They often don’t mean to or know they’re doing it, but that’s almost better because that means it’s just kind of who they are.

 330-1.
 Zero.
 That’s the number of times I’ve gotten static about all the appointments I have to go to for the cornucopia of medical stuff I’ve got going.

 334-399.
 65 years Mazuma has been serving the Kansas City area.
 That’s a long time to be invested in a community.
 And believe me when I tell you that the best is yet to come.

-400. I have a particular teammate who pops in every once in a while to see how I’m doing.
+400. I have teammates who pop in every once in a while to see how I’m doing.
 How I’m really doing.
 Means a lot.

 402. I get to do stuff I love.
 Culture and branding?
 Are you kidding me?

 403. Another Mazuman teammate of mind has a bigger heart than almost anyone I know and cares about Mazuma more than anyone I know.
 And it shows.

 405. We’ve got some unbelievably cool stuff on the horizon.
 I could tell you more but then I’d have to kill you.
 (I’m an Italian with either a gun or a cannoli.
 Hint: it’s not the cannoli.)